-Board the bullet train to the exuberant city of Shanghai.
+Today, fly 1 1⁄2 hours to the exuberant city of Shanghai.
 In the evening, view the city from the Huangpu River on a scenic cruise.

 Shanghai - Once known as the 'Paris of the East', Shanghai is now one of Asia's most influential cities.
 Prior to communist arrival in 1949, Shanghai was a city with European-style mansions and was the most important trading port in Asia.
 Today it presents a blend of cultures; the modern and the traditional, along with the European and oriental.
 Modern skyscrapers intermingle with 1920s 'shikumen' buildings.
 This combination is what attracts millions of visitors each year.